-Hello there, and thanks for stopping by.
+Hello, and thank you for stopping by.

 I’m Christina, a visual artist and printmaker whose work explores the quiet beauty of the natural world and the deep pull of the past.
 My art reflects a lifelong fascination with landscape, history, and our emotional connection to place.